- Keynote Plenary Sessions

 Bio.
 Dr. Nancy Leveson has worked in the field of system safety for 30 years.
 Currently she is Professor of Aeronautics and Astronautics and also Professor of Engineering Systems at MIT.
 She is an elected member of the National Academy of Engineering (NAE) and has received many awards such as the ACM Allen Newell Award for outstanding computer science research, the AIAA Information Systems Award for “developing the field of software safety and for promoting responsible software and system engineering practices where life and property are at stake,” and the ACM Sigsoft Outstanding Research Award.
 She has published over 200 research papers and is author of a book, Safeware: System Safety and Computers, published by Addison-Wesley and recently translated into Japanese and a new book Engineering a Safer World published by MIT Press in January 2012.

 Bio.
 Peter O’Hearn is a Research Scientist at Facebook and a Professor at University College London.
-Peter has done research in the broad areas of programming languages and logic for over 25 years, having held academic positions at Syracuse University, Queen Mary University of London, and University College London, before joining Facebook in 2013 with the acquisition of his verification startup Monoidics.
+Peter has done research in the broad areas of programming languages and verification for over 25 years, having held academic positions at Syracuse University, Queen Mary University of London, and University College London, before joining Facebook in 2013 with the acquisition of the verification startup Monoidics.
 With John Reynolds Peter devised separation logic, a theory which opened up new practical possibilities for program proof, including the technology which led to the Infer program analyzer developed by Peter’s team at Facebook.
 Infer runs internally on Facebook’s code bases, detecting over 100,000 bugs which have been fixed by Facebook’s developers in the past five years.
 Infer is also used in production at number of other companies, including Amazon, Mozilla, Spotify and Marks and Spencer.
-Peter is a Fellow of the Royal Society, a Fellow of the Royal Academy of Engineering and he has received a number of awards for his work including the the 2016 Godel Prize, the 2016 CAV Award and the 2011 and 2019 POPL MIP Awards.
+Peter is a Fellow of the Royal Society, a Fellow of the Royal Academy of Engineering and he has received a number of awards for his work including the 2016 Godel Prize, the 2016 CAV Award and the 2011 and 2019 POPL MIP Awards.
 Peter received an honorary doctorate from Dalhousie University in 2018.

 ICT Manpower Development and Software Technology in the DPRK.
 The government of the Democratic People’s Republic of Korea (DPRK, also referred to by many as “North Korea”) realized the importance of Information and Computing Technology (ICT) and began to establish a master plan for ICT adoption after Kim Il Sung toured eight countries in Eastern Europe in 1984.
 Kim determined that electronics-related high technology was key to national economic development, and technical cooperation contracts were signed with many of the countries he visited.
 Moreover, DPRK students were sent to those countries to learn modern technologies.
 In 1988, a three-year plan for the promotion of science and technology began, and the government began to provide massive funding for information science and industry.
 In addition, through the International Cooperation Bureau of the State Commission of Science and Technology, the DPRK has been seeking help from UN organizations such as the United Nations Development Program and the United Nations Industrial Development Organization.
 Also, the DPRK signed an MoU with the International Institute for Software Technology of United Nations University on a joint effort for software development.
 The DPRK has been stressing software sectors more than hardware sectors due to its poor economic situation and various restrictions (such as those imposed by the Wassenaar Agreement, COCOM, and EAR) on the importation of advanced equipment.
 The software industry does not require a large amount of capital but instead requires good human brains and creativity.
 In general, young people in the DPRK are very strong in mathematics and basic sciences.
 In this presentation, the general education system in the DPRK will be briefly described, and this will be followed by a detailed discussion of several aspects of ICT education in the DPRK, including education in secondary schools for gifted students, the establishment of computer technology universities, and ICT education at prestigious universities and research institutions including KISU(Kim Il Sung University), KUT(Kim-Chaek University of Technology), PUST(Pyongyang University of Science and Technology), KCC(Korea Computer Center) and PIC(Pyongyang Informatics Center).
 The level of software technology in the DPRK is nearly on a par with that of Western countries.
 The Silver Star Go game developed in 1997 won the first prize in the global computer Go game competition held in Japan in 1998.
 Since then, the DPRK has won first prize several years in a row.
 The DPRK government initiated many programs to encourage and improve the DPRK’s software capability.
 Some of the software products developed in earlier days will be presented, together with those displayed at the DPRK Computer Software Seminar being held in Beijing, China in April, 2002.
 After the historic meeting of Kim Dae-jung and Kim Jong Il in June 2000, inter-Korean collaborations in ICT, in particular those involving technology, had become quite active until the South Korean government halted collaborations on May 24, 2010.
 Some examples of inter-Korean projects will be described.
 Finally, a brief introduction to Pyongyang University of Science and Technology and its role in nurturing skilled graduates with global mindsets, in order to lead the DPRK into the era of the 4th Industrial Revolution, will be presented.